 Polynesian Cultural Center

-The “Epcot of Hawai‘i,” the Polynesian Cultural Center (website) provides a theme-park-esque atmosphere perfect for families looking to learn more about Polynesian culture.
+The “Epcot of Hawai‘i,” the Polynesian Cultural Center (website, or see our simplified guide to the PCC) provides a theme-park-esque atmosphere perfect for families looking to learn more about Polynesian culture.
 Broken up into villages representing the island nations of the Pacific (Hawai‘i, Samoa, Fiji, etc), the park has exhibits, live shows, games, canoe rides, luaus, and performances that highlight the multi-cultural influences found throughout Hawai‘i.

 Recommended visit: Full day or more.